SimonCMills/reduce_sum_example/README.md

 `partial_sum`, we can achieve a 1:1 speedup (in some cases, marginally better\!).
 Given that this model has a bunch of centering of hyper-parameters outside of the main model block, it is to be expected that we should see speedups slightly below this line.
+Some individual runs substantially exceeded the 1:1 line, which presumably arises due to a very slow 1-thread run (with the speedup then being calculated relative to this).

 The other thing to mention is that when comparing speedups, it’s important to give the computer a proper job to really see the speedup